+With the push toward more environmentally compatible processes, a variety of fluxes have been evaluated for solder wettability.
+There is substantial interest in evaluating low solids and no-clean fluxes that are environmentally friendly and minimize hazardous chemical use.
 Although flux type is an important environmental concern, wetting is essential to the soldering process.
-Solder fluxes are used to promote wetting by allowing the solder to come into intimate contact with the base metal forming a true metallurgical bond (Ref.
-4).
-A variety of fluxes have been evaluated for solder wettability.
-Based on current industry needs and trends, the effectiveness of a rosin mildly activated (RMA) flux, a low solids (LS) flux, and a citric acid-based (CA) flux were selected for this investigation.
-There is considerable interest in evaluating low solids and no-clean fluxes that are environmentally friendly and minimize hazardous chemical use.
+Solder fluxes are used to promote wetting by allowing the solder to come into intimate contact with the base metal forming a true metallurgical bond [Ref.
+1].
+The effectiveness of a rosin mildly activated (RMA) flux, low solids (LS) flux, and citric acid-based (CA) flux were all evaluated in this investigation.

 Flux residues are also a concern, since most solvents used to remove them are typically environmentally hazardous.
 Washing or cleaning printed circuit boards is necessary to remove flux residues which are left after soldering.
 The need for cleaning is closely related to the choice of flux.
 Flux residues may remain on the board or must be removed.
 The major constituent in a solder flux that contributes to residue on a board is the percentage of solids in the flux.
-The solids in the flux are the rosin and the activator (Ref.
-5).
+Solids comprise the rosin and the activator [Ref 2].
 Organic solvents are often necessary to remove RMA flux residues.
-They are not biologically degradable and have potential environmental effects on both ground water and the atmosphere (Ref.
-6).
-The CA flux, which has recently been developed for microelectronic soldering, is water soluble and can be removed with hot water.
+They are not biologically degradable and have potential environmental effects on both ground water and the atmosphere [Ref.
+1].
+The CA flux, on the other hand is water soluble and can be removed with hot water.

-Since flux type affects the solderability of different PWB surface finishes, Sandia National

-Laboratories' Center for Solder Science and Technology has been characterizing solder flow on as-fabricated (baseline) and pre-stressed test coupons with different fluxes and reflow temperatures.
+Since flux type affects the solderability of different PWB surface finishes, Sandia National Laboratories' Center for Solder Science and Technology has been characterizing capillary flow on baseline and pre-stressed